ELVIS-Project/simssadb/README.md

 # simssadb

+Since this repository has submodule, when you clone it, please use `git clone --recursive git@github.com:ELVIS-Project/simssadb.git`, so that the submodule can also be cloned.

 ## Installation and Setup for Development (Mac)

 * Make sure you have ``homebrew`` and python 3.6 or above installed